rust-lang/rfcs/text/3389-manifest-lint.md

 - `warn`
 - `allow`

-`priority` is a signed value that controls which lints override other lints:
+`priority` is a signed value that controls which lints or lint groups override other lint groups:
 - lower (particularly negative) numbers have lower priority, being overridden by higher numbers, and shows up first on the command-line to tools like `rustc`